Offsets and collateral issues: what’s left?

-There is not one rule regarding when a benefit is offset or deducted from long term disability payments.
-The starting point for any analysis is the particular policy wording.
+There is no one rule regarding when a benefit is offset or deducted from long-term disability payments.
+The starting point for any analysis is the policy wording.

 GENERAL CONTRACT INSTRUCTION